How Long Can Bed Bugs Live Without A Host?

 The Conditions That Affect the Survivability of Bed Bugs

-As noted above, there have been numerous studies that have been conducted to determine exactly how long bed bugs can survive without feeding.
+There have been numerous studies that have been conducted to determine exactly how long bed bugs can survive without feeding.
 These tests were carried out in labs that technically dictate very controlled environments.
 It should be noted that these extreme environments might not be exact in the real world because bed bugs do migrate in search of food.

 The lab results carried out have reported that bed bugs can go without a meal for incomprehensible lengthy periods of time with the longest being 18 months recorded in the year 1914.
 Other recent studies have recorded that their starvation tests saw the bed bugs expiring after only two months.
 These tests incorporated the following conditions in their research.